Zi-YuanYang/CCNet/README.md

-# CO3Net: Coordinate-Aware Contrastive Competitive Neural Network for Palmprint Recognition
+# Comprehensive Competition Mechanism in Palmprint Recognition

-This repository is a PyTorch implementation of CO3Net (accepted by IEEE Transactions on Instrumentation and Measurement).
-This paper can be downloaded at [this link](https://ieeexplore.ieee.org/document/10124928).
+This repository is a PyTorch implementation of CCNet (accepted by IEEE Transactions on Information Forensics and Security).
+This paper can be downloaded at [this link](https://ieeexplore.ieee.org/document/10223233).

 #### Abstract
-Palmprint recognition achieves high discrimination for identity verification.
-Compared with handcrafted local texture descriptors, convolutional neural networks (CNNs) can spontaneously learn optimal discriminative features without any prior knowledge.
-To further enhance the features' representation and discrimination, we propose a coordinate-aware contrastive competitive neural network (CO$_3$Net) for palmprint recognition.
-To extract the multi-scale textures, CO$_3$Net consists of three parallel learnable Gabor filters (LGF)-based texture extraction branches that learn the discriminative and robust ordering features.
-Due to the heterogeneity of palmprints, the effects of different textures on the final recognition performance are inconsistent, and dynamically focusing on the textures is beneficial to the performance improvement.
-Then, CO$_3$Net introduces the attention modules to explore the spatial information, and selects more robust and discriminative textures.
-Specifically, coordinate attention is embedded into CO$_3$Net to adaptively focus on the important textures from the positional information.
-Since it is difficult for the cross-entropy loss to build a compact intra-class and separate inter-class feature space, the contrastive loss is employed to jointly optimize the network.
-CO$_3$Net is validated on four public datasets, and the results demonstrate the remarkable recognition performance of the proposed CO$_3$Net compared to other state-of-the-art methods.
+Palmprint has gained popularity as a biometric modality and has recently attracted significant research interest.
+The competition-based method is the prevailing approach for hand-crafted palmprint recognition, thanks to its powerful discriminative ability to identify distinctive features.
+However, the competition mechanism possesses vast untapped advantages that have yet to be fully explored.
+In this paper, we reformulate the traditional competition mechanism and propose a Comprehensive Competition Network (CCNet).
+The traditional competition mechanism focuses solely on selecting the winner of different channels without considering the spatial information of the features.
+Our approach considers the spatial competition relationships between features while utilizing channel competition features to extract a more comprehensive set of competitive features.
+Moreover, existing methods for palmprint recognition typically focus on first-order texture features without utilizing the higher-order texture feature information.
+Our approach integrates the competition process with multi-order texture features to overcome this limitation.
+CCNet incorporates spatial and channel competition mechanisms into multi-order texture features to enhance recognition accuracy, enabling it to capture and utilize palmprint information in an end-to-end manner efficiently.
+Extensive experimental results have shown that CCNet can achieve remarkable performance on four public datasets, showing that CCNet is a promising approach for palmprint recognition that can achieve state-of-the-art performance.
+Related codes will be released at https://github.com/Zi-YuanYang/CCNet.

 #### Citation
 If our work is valuable to you, please cite our work:
 ```
-@article{yang2022mtcc,
-  title={CO3Net: Coordinate-Aware Contrastive Competitive Neural Network for Palmprint Recognition},
+@article{yang2023ccnet,
-  author={Yang, Ziyuan and Xia, Wenjun and Qiao, Yifan and Lu, Zexin and Zhang, Bob and Leng, Lu and Zhang, Yi},
+author={Yang, Ziyuan and Huangfu, Huijie and Leng, Lu and Zhang, Bob and Teoh, Andrew Beng Jin and Zhang, Yi},
-  journal={IEEE Transactions on Instrumentation and Measurement},
+  journal={IEEE Transactions on Information Forensics and Security},
+  title={Comprehensive Competition Mechanism in Palmprint Recognition},
   year={2023},
-  publisher={IEEE}
-}
+  volume={},
+  number={},
+  pages={1-1},
+  doi={10.1109/TIFS.2023.3306104}}
 ```

 #### Requirements